ch4r10t33r/hash-zig/README.md

 ---

 **⚠️ IMPORTANT DISCLAIMER**: This is a prototype implementation for research and experimentation.
-The signature verification is incomplete (Merkle authentication paths not implemented).
-This code has NOT been audited and should NOT be used in production systems.
+This code has NOT been audited and should NOT be used in production systems. **Applications using this library MUST implement proper state management to prevent signature index reuse** - the library does not enforce this.